-At Rice Martino assists with all areas of the soccer program and have a primary focus on training sessions, video and team travel.
+At Rice Martino assists with all areas of the soccer program and she has a primary focus on training sessions, game tactics and recruiting.
 She had success and similar responsibilities in her previous post as an assistant coach at Texas State University in the 2010 season.
 In one year with the Bobcats, Martino helped a young Texas State team win 12 games and challenge for a conference championship.

 Martino was a four-year letterwinner at Texas A&M (2005-08) who earned All-Big 12 and All-Central Region honors.
 In her career at A&M, Martino tallied 22 assists and eight goals.
 She led the team with eight assists her junior season, including a career-high three assists in a single game against nationally-ranked Oklahoma State.
 Martino once scored two goals in a single game at Nebraska as a senior in 2008.